Want to study Film, Media & Cultural Studies? Here’s what to expect!

 One of the intriguing modules I’m currently studying is Viral Media, and I must confess this module was actually one of the reasons I chose to study at Lancaster.
 Because who doesn’t love to watch, talk and even create their own internet memes and gifs as part of their course?

-Overall, I enjoy critically analyzing and dissecting all the media theories and concepts behind the inner workings of how mass and social media - such as internet memes - work and the role that ordinary people and society play in employing this powerful media tool to influence our behaviour and way of life.
+Overall, I enjoy critically analysing and dissecting all the media theories and concepts behind the inner workings of how mass and social media - such as internet memes - work and the role that ordinary people and society play in employing this powerful media tool to influence our behaviour and way of life.
 I felt that I was not just learning about the media but also certain aspects about sociology, psychology, film, history, marketing, law and so on.

 I learnt about the history of films and explored in-depth the cinematic features of various film genres from all over the world, from Hollywood’s blockbuster films to Japanese cinema.
 Like how artists or directors communicate their different cultural messages or themes that not only resonated with their own people but also to the rest of the world in a way we can all understand - through the unspoken power of images and sound or music.